Skip to main content

 Two planes

-Ruby · Rails 8.
-The system of record: identity, API keys, metering, budgets, Stripe billing, BYOK storage, outbound webhooks, audit log.
+The system of record: identity, team membership and roles, API keys, usage metering and budgets, billing, BYOK keys, outbound webhooks, and the audit log.

 Who Karta is for